 Galaxyland & World Water Park, Edmonton

 The world's largest indoor amusement park features more than 24 spectacular rides and play areas for all ages.
-There’s no end to the fun at West Edmonton Mall.
-Have a water gun fight as you pilot your bumper boat on the largest indoor lake on the planet.
-Freefall from the bungee jump, then surf the wave pool, or try any of 17 waterslides in the waterpark- three new ones actually launch you electronically into the tubes!
-Test your putting skills on a glow-in-the-dark miniature golf course lit up in funky neon.
-Climb aboard the Santa Maria, an exact replica of Christopher Columbus’s 1492' flagship.
-Buy a Multi-Play Pass – you’ll definitely be coming back for more.
+There's no end to the fun at West Edmonton Mall.
+Zipline across the waterpark roof, then surf the wave pool, or try any of 17 waterslides in the waterpark - three new ones actually launch you electronically into the tubes!
+Climb aboard the Santa Maria, an exact replica of Christopher Columbus's 1492' flagship.
+Buy a Multi-Play Pass - you'll definitely be coming back for more.

 Heritage Park Historical Village, Calgary